All About Tianeptine (Coaxil, Tianna): Types, Uses, Risks and How to Get Help

 However, critics say that other than a limited amount of blocking large shipments of Tianeptine at the U.S. border, and a handful of warnings to vendors, the federal government is not adequately active in removing the drug from the country.
 Recently, over the past few years individual states have moved to ban and criminalize the sale or possession of Tianeptine, in an attempt to stop the rampant misuse of the drug with its own more localized tools of law and enforcement.
 The small list of states are: Michigan, Alabama, Minnesota, Tennessee, Georgia, Indiana and Ohio.

-Tianeptine Brands and its Various Forms
+Tianeptine Products Brands and Tianeptine Types

 Tianeptine occurs in various forms, especially for its illicit uses.
 The pharmaceutically used form, where legal, appears usually as a white tablet and sometimes as a capsule pill.
 There are seven international Tianeptine brand names under which Tianeptine is available as a medical drug.
 These include Stablon, Tatinol, Salymbra, Tianeurax, Zinosal, Neptine and Coaxil.
 This substance is currently legal and regulated in several parts of the world, such as certain countries in Europe and Asia, where it has been used in recent years primarily as an alternative antidepressant and anxiolytic (anxiety treatment).